daattali/beautiful-jekyll/_drafts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 - Find where to cut your LED strip by "simulating" the placement on your TV.
 Mine has 16 LEDs on the left and right sides, 29 LEDs on top and bottom for 42".
 Be sure to take into account that you can cut it only on the links.
 - Cut the strip where you defined it.
 - Solder the bits together with electric wires of about 5cm.
 If you have heat shrink it'll be cleaner to protect the soldered part, I don't have any so I just used tape.
-- Take out the tape protection and stick it on the sides.
-I can remove the TV stand by just sliding it down so I ran my LED strip all the way through the bottom side of the TV and left the tape protection on the back of the strip so it doesn't stick to the stand (Red square).
-But if this would prevent you from taking out the stand you need to leave a gap the size of the stand and connect the to sides with whatever 4 pins connector.
+- Take out the tape protection and stick the strip on the borders of the TV.
+I can remove the TV stand by just sliding it down so I ran my LED strip all the way through the bottom side and left the tape protection on the back of the strip so it doesn't stick to the stand (Red square).
+But if this would prevent you from taking out the stand you need to leave a gap the size of the stand and connect the two sides with whatever 4 pins connector.

 The glue on the back of the strip isn't the best ever and the heat of the TV doesn't help, so I added a few ugly bits of tape to secure the led strip.